 The MU School of Medicine took one step to address the physician shortage with its class expansion project, which included the founding of the Springfield Clinical Campus in 2016.
 That allowed MU to increase its class sizes from 96 to as many as 128.

-Another key initiative is the Rural Track Pipeline Program, which is designed to find and train students to practice medicine in small towns.
+Another key initiative is the Rural Scholars Program, which is designed to find and train students to practice medicine in small towns.
 It recruits students from rural areas through the Bryant Scholars Pre-Admissions Program and gives students clinical experience in rural health care settings during medical school.

 Where They Practice

-The rural track program, which began 25 years ago, received a boost in September when the Health Resources and Services Administration (HRSA) awarded two grants totaling almost $5 million to the MU School of Medicine.
-The money will be used to expand the Rural Track Pipeline Program and to fund a new family medicine residency at Bothwell Regional Health Center in Sedalia.
+The rural scholars program, which began 25 years ago, received a boost in September when the Health Resources and Services Administration (HRSA) awarded two grants totaling almost $5 million to the MU School of Medicine.
+The money will be used to expand the Rural Scholars Program and to fund a new family medicine residency at Bothwell Regional Health Center in Sedalia.

 Kathleen Quinn, PhD, associate dean for rural health, said the larger of the two grants — $4.2 million over four years — will support three goals.